maknetaRo/100-days-of-code/log.md

 2. Worked more on another supposed-to-be collab project.

 **Thoughts:**
 Screw modesty.
 I'm a good, no I'm a great developer.
-I pay a lot of attention to the details and I'm very picky so I sit hours and hours to style single thing.
+I pay a lot of attention to the details and I'm very fussy so I sit hours and hours to style single thing.
+My code is still a spaghetti code but I want to build responsive sites from the very beginning.
+Next step is to learn any css preprocessor or sth like that.
+And I'm also fed up with people who want to collaborate and then they don't show off.

 **Link to work:**